Skip to content

 Avtar Gill

 Avtar Gill is an Indian actor, best known for Tamil cinema.
-Avtar Gill began their career in 1994.
-With 30 credits to their name, Avtar Gill remains one of the most prolific and celebrated talents in the industry.
-Spanning 30+ years, Avtar Gill's career remains one of the longest and most celebrated in Tamil cinema.
+Avtar Gill began their career in 1979.
+With over 90 credits to their name, Avtar Gill remains one of the most prolific and celebrated talents in the industry.
+Spanning 40+ years, Avtar Gill's career remains one of the longest and most celebrated in Tamil cinema.

 veteranCareer Phase